Best place to find information and services that your council provides...

 If your tenant currently has 8 weeks or more of arrears or you have concerns with regard to continual missed payments, please complete and submit the Rent Arrears Referral form.

 We recognise that some tenants may have difficulty in managing their affairs or with the responsibility for payment of their rent.
-In these circumstances, we will decide if it is appropriate or in the tenants best interest to make payment to the landlord.
+In these circumstances, we will decide if it is appropriate or in the tenants best interest to make payment to the Landlord/Landlady.

-However, we must make payment to the landlord where the tenant is the equivalent to 8 weeks or more in arrears with the rent or, they are having deductions made from their Income Support or Job Seekers Allowance for rent arrears.
+However, we must make payment to the Landlord/Lady where the tenant is the equivalent to 8 weeks or more in arrears with the rent or, they are having deductions made from their Income Support or Job Seekers Allowance for rent arrears.